steveklabnik/rust_for_rubyists/book/chapter-05.md

 You'll also note we have an `if` statement.
 It's pretty close to what you'd expect, but we have curly braces rather than our friends `do/end`.

-Now that we've got that cleared up, let's run our tests:
+Now that we've got that cleared up, let's compile and run our tests:

-    $ rust test fizzbuzz.rs
+    $ rustc --test fizzbuzz.rs
     fizzbuzz.rs:1:12: 1:16 warning: unused variable: `num`
     fizzbuzz.rs:1 fn is_three(num: int) -> bool {
                               ^~~~

+    $ ./fizzbuzz
     running 1 test
     rust: task failed at 'One is not three', fizzbuzz.rs:8 test test_is_three ...
 FAILED